luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting/Retrieval-for-QC-Start.md

 <span style="color:black; font-weight:bold; color:red">*The operator performs the operation according to the work display on the work terminal.</span>

 After the completion button flashes, the operator removes the pallet and presses the completion button to clear the operation indication.
-After that, AGC will sending ID 26 to the id26process, then delete related records from DNPALLET, DNCARRYINFO, and DNSTOCK.
+After that, AGC will sending ID 26 to the id26process, then update related records from DNPALLET, DNCARRYINFO, and DNSTOCK.

 ##<span style="color:skyblue; font-weight:bold">Table Operation DML</span>
 ###<span style="color:skyblue; font-weight:bold">DNARRIVAL</span>